Life is an Adventure

 That was the beginning of a life time of helping people in various ways.

-I worked at the Crisis Shelter for a few years, then helped start various programs in the areas of: Transitional Living for young adults; Independent Living for young people aging out of State Custody; Street Outreach; Reintegration Programs for Adults coming out of the prison setting; Employment training and assistance for teens and young adults; Reintegration for Adults on Probation or Parole, Served on a national board for the Runaway and Homeless Youth Act; and more.
+I worked at the Crisis Shelter for a few years.
+Before long, I was writing proposals and implementing programs.
+Some of these programs included: Chronic Runaway Facility; Transitional Living for young adults; Independent Living for young people aging out of State Custody; Street Outreach; Reintegration Programs for Adults coming out of the prison setting; Employment training and assistance for teens and young adults; Reintegration for Adults on Probation or Parole, Served on a national board for the Runaway and Homeless Youth Act; and more.

 This also involved supervising employees, creating employee positions, developing hiring criteria, supervising multilevel staffing structures and employees, as well as, developing and implementing programs for staff development, training, and retention.